phac-nml/irida/doc/developer/tools/pipelines/index.md

 </iridaWorkflow>
 ```

-Normally this file will be properly auto-generated for you.
+Normally this file will be generated for you by `irida-wf-ga2xml`.
 A few key elements are:

 1. `<id>` defines a unique id for the workflow.
 This must be a UUID.
 A quick way to generate a random UUID on linux is the command `uuid -v 4`.
 2. `<analysisType>` defines what type of analysis this workflow belongs to.
 This string should match the string defined for the `AnalysisType` in the Java plugin class defined below.